 In 2008 the Waterside Table Tennis Centre was opened in October.
 The first Tuesdays saw the STTA Premier Division being played in the Sports Hall while the rest of the building was still being built.
 On the morning of that day 12 new Donic tables were delivered together with 100 barriers.
 All were just about assembled in time for the evening.
 The equipment was part of a £10,000 successful bid to the lottery’s Awards For All.
 The centre was officially declared open by Dr Julian Lewis, our local MP, November 2008.

-Waterside Table Tennis Centre is now open all the year round, three nights a week in the Autumn and Spring term, 2 nights a week in the Summer as well as many weekend events.
+Waterside Table Tennis Centre is open all the year round, and has increased its opening hours to five nights a week in the Autumn and Spring term, 4 nights a week in the Summer as well as many weekend events.